Frederick W. Riesen III (“Trip”)

 Trip was a tough but fair prosecutor who not only secured hundreds of guilty pleas but also spent considerable time in court trying cases.
 During his last year as a prosecutor, Trip had the most cases called for trial out of 31 prosecutors.
 Trip’s experience as a prosecutor has given him a unique insight into how the system works through the “prosecutor’s eyes.”
 This experience is a tremendous asset to his clients in representing defendants in all types of criminal prosecutions.

-After three (3) years as a prosecutor, Trip returned to the Riesen Law Firm LLP where he practiced criminal defense, plaintiff’s personal injury, workers’ compensation, family law and eminent domain/condemnation land use law.
+After three (3) years as a prosecutor, Trip returned to the Riesen Law Firm LLP where he practiced criminal defense, plaintiff’s personal injury, workers’ compensation, family law, and eminent domain/condemnation land use law.
 In 2017, Trip, his father, Fred W. Riesen, Jr. and G. Rutledge DuRant relocated offices to Mount Pleasant, South Carolina, and renamed the firm, Riesen DuRant, LLC.
 In August 2017, Rhame “Chip” Cannon, a former prosecutor and insurance defense litigator, joined the firm.
-The firm’s practive focuses primarily on plaintiff’s personal injury, workers’ compensation and criminal defense.
+The firm’s practice focuses primarily on plaintiff’s personal injury, workers’ compensation, and criminal defense.

 In addition to practicing law, Trip has also taught criminal law and evidence at one of the local colleges and acted as a volunteer coach at Wando High School for students competing in the national “We the People” mock debate held in Washington DC.